-NERC's compliance efforts are comprised of three (3) key activities:
+NERC’s Compliance efforts are comprised of key activities, including:

 Regional Entity Compliance Monitoring and Enforcement Programs